Lieder eines fahrenden Gesellen: IV – "Die zwei blauen Augen von meinem Schatz" ("The Two Blue Eyes of my Beloved")

-The final movement culminates in a resolution.
+The final song culminates in a resolution.
 The music, also reused in the First Symphony (in the slow movement), is subdued and gentle, lyrical and often reminiscent of a chorale in its harmonies.
 Its title, "Die zwei blauen Augen von meinem Schatz" ("The Two Blue Eyes of my Beloved"), deals with how the image of those eyes has caused the Wayfarer so much grief that he can no longer stand to be in the environment.
 He describes lying down under a linden tree, finding rest for the first time and allowing the flowers to fall on him; and somehow (beyond his own comprehension) everything was well again: "Everything: love and grief, and world, and dream!"
 It begins in E minor and ends in F minor.